 - If you have a final commentator, note that this person will present at the end for 15-30 minutes, uninterrupted.

-- At a future meeting, team members will reflect on today and summarize their learning from the lesson study cycle.
+- At a future meeting (later today?), team members will reflect on today and summarize their learning from the lesson study cycle.

 - Verify that someone (ideally not from the planning team) will take notes.

-Invite lesson study team members and observers to present data from their observations, but minimize serial sharing of disconnected data.
+Invite lesson study team members and observers to present data from their observations.
+Minimize serial sharing of disconnected data.
 Whenever someone raises an important observation, ask others to share data related to that.
 Possible strategies:

 - If the teacher has raised a good core issue, start with it: “Ms. X raised an important issue, so let’s discuss that.”